demisto/content/Packs/Microsoft365Defender/Integrations/Microsoft365Defender/README.md

 At the end of the process you'll see a message that you've logged in successfully.

+*Note: In case of a password change, the `microsoft-365-defender-auth-reset` command should be executed followed by the authentication process described above.*
 ### Cortex XSOAR App

 In order to use the Cortex XSOAR application, use the default application ID.